lomirus/gtk-qq/README.md

 Unofficial Linux [QQ](https://im.qq.com/) client, based on GTK4 and libadwaita, developed with Rust and [Relm4](https://relm4.org/).

+This app uses [ricq](https://github.com/lz1998/ricq) as the rust bindings of QQ APIs.

 ## Screenshots

 | Light                                      | Dark                                     |